paul-grassi/800-63-3/sp800-63-3/sec1_2_introduction.md

 ## 1. Purpose

-This recommendation and its companion documents, SP 800-63A, SP 800-63B, and SP 800-63C, provide technical guidelines to agencies for the implementation of electronic authentication (e-authentication).
+This recommendation and its companion documents, SP 800-63A, SP 800-63B, and SP 800-63C, provide technical guidelines to agencies for the implementation of digital authentication.

 ##2.
 Introduction

-Electronic authentication (e-authentication) is the process of establishing confidence in user identities electronically presented to an information system.
-E-authentication presents a technical challenge when this process involves the remote authentication of individual people over a network.
+Digital authentication is the process of establishing confidence in user identities presented to an information system.
+Digital authentication presents a technical challenge when this process involves the remote authentication of individual people over a network.
 This recommendation provides technical guidelines to agencies to allow an individual person to remotely authenticate